1 About Us

 Our group companies for the purposes of internal administration, governance and recordkeeping, business analytics, financial and account management and reporting purposes and which provide some of the services on our behalf

-To other companies that provide essential support to our network, such as our network integrators and resellers, our approved third party internet service provider, data centres and mobile operators and network construction providers
+To other companies that provide essential support to our network or which we contract with to provide services to you, such as our network integrators, resellers, our approved thirdparty internet service providers, data centres, mobile operators and network construction providers

 To authorised third parties providing a service on our behalf or in connection with our business, including our insurers and professional advisors, marketing services partners, survey partners, technology and hosting providers and fraud protection and credit risk reduction service providers

 Analytics and search engine providers that assist us in the improvement and optimisation of our Website

 Business support service providers (such as providers of payment services, customer support and administration and support services.

 Governmental and local authorities including the Department for Digital, Culture, Media and Sport (DCMS) in relation to your participation in the Gigabit Broadband Voucher Scheme or other similar schemes.